Jeremy-Doneghue/WF-Pong/README.md

 #Introduction
-Pong is a crappy implementation of a classic game in C#.
-This project exists mainly as in introduction to git.
+Pong is a crappy implementation of the classic Pong game that I wrote during my first beginner's C# programming course.
+It is programmed functionally because we hadn't learned about OOP at that stage, lol.